 It can be efficiently integrated into a best practice impairment assessment management process.
 It can also be used to project the magnitude of impairment associated with a diagnosis; such information is very useful in reserving cases.
 The likelihood of obtaining an accurate impairment rating is enhanced by printing information for a diagnosis and providing this to the evaluating physician.

-ODG Impairment Check is not the same as software systems designed for physicians to be used in developing a rating, e.g. Cedaron, EME International, JTech, etc. The purpose and design is entirely different; it is similar to comparing “apples and oranges” since the two cannot be practically compared.
-ODG Impairment Check is designed for claims professionals and software rating systems are designed for physicians.
+ODG Impairment Check is not the same as software systems designed for physicians to be used in developing a rating, e.g., Cedaron, EME International, JTech, etc. The purpose and design of this are entirely different; it is similar to comparing “apples and oranges” since the two cannot be practically compared.
+ODG Impairment Check is designed for claims professionals, and software rating systems are designed for physicians.
 Impairment rating systems designed for physicians require incorporating valid and reliable data to develop a rating.
-Unfortunately, the data entered may be inaccurate and thus the rating is inaccurate; i.e. “GIGO – Garbage In, Garbage Out.”.
+Unfortunately, the data entered may be inaccurate, and thus the rating is inaccurate; i.e., “GIGO – Garbage In, Garbage Out.”.
 ODG Impairment Check, designed for claims professionals, provides data and information on the injuries and illnesses most commonly seen.
-As opposed to physician rating software systems, it provides information on the typical rating value seen, information on pertinent clinical issues, reference to criteria in the Guides, a narrative explanation of the rating process, and discussion of the most common errors.
+As opposed to physician rating software systems, it provides information on the typical rating value seen, information on pertinent clinical issues, reference to criteria in the Guides, a narrative explanation of the rating process, and a discussion of the most common errors.
 In addition, it provides information that can be shared with physicians and other stakeholders and learning experiences.